Two dead after Crawford County motorcycle crash - NewsBreak

 Related

-COLUMBUS, Ohio (WSYX) — Columbus police said one person was killed in a crash involving a semi Wednesday afternoon on I-270 on the east side.
-Police said a car crashed into the back of a semi just after 3 p.m. on the I-270 southbound collector near East Livingston Avenue.
+COLUMBUS, Ohio — One person is dead after a crash involving a semitractor-trailer on Interstate 270 on the east side of Columbus Wednesday afternoon.
+The Columbus Division of Police said the crash happened just after 3 p.m. near East Livingston Avenue.
+According to the Ohio Department of Transportation the...

 "Don't let it happen to you," family's warning after woman hit, killed by drunk driver